Web0zz/Science-News/README.md

 <br><br>

 ### Features
-- Exoplayer : Used for Short videos about articles, like a instagram stories.
+- Exoplayer : Used for Short videos about articles, like an instagram storie.
 - Navigation : Used for navigation between screens
 - Glide : Used for render the images from internet.
 - Lottie : Used for splash screen logo animation.